GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Brilekh.md

 **Ability Score Modification**: As a brilekh, you have the following adjustments to your attributes
 -3 [Body]
 -1 [Rflx]
-You then choose 2 attributes.
+Choose 2 attributes.
 Each are increased by 1.

 **Languages**: You gain competency in the Common Tongue and one other language of your choice.